Poem by Louis A. Heath [1948]

 Description

-A picture affixed to a piece of posterboard depicting Pea Cove Station, a train station in Old Town, Maine that operated in the early 20th century.
-Beneath the picture a poem titled "Maines Golden River" laments the loss of the station and other local industry as well as a hand-drawn picture.
+A picture affixed to a piece of poster board depicting the Railway Station at Pea Cove, which operated from the late 1860s until sometime between 1907 and 1911.
+Beneath the picture, there is a poem titled "Maine[']s Golden River," which laments the loss of the station and of local industry, as well as a hand-drawn picture.
 Poem and drawing are signed "Louis A. Heath, '48."

-On the reverse side of the posterboard Mr. Heath wrote in clear, carefully-lettered cursive a message to the intended recipient of this handmade gift, "Warren Dority, the boy that snored out loud," and second poem, signed "In friendliness toward all men.
+On the reverse side of the posterboard Heath wrote in clear, carefully-lettered cursive a message to the intended recipient of this handmade gift, "Warren Dority, the boy that snored out loud," and second poem, signed "In friendliness toward all men.
 Louis A. Heath."
-In the message to Mr. Dority Mr. Heath explains that the Pea Cove Station picture on the front side "is one [he] made during the years [he] worked for the Daily News;" and that "it has faded some - it was printed in the News."
+In the message to Mr. Dority Heath explains that the Pea Cove Station picture on the front side "is one [he] made during the years [he] worked for the Daily News;" and that "it has faded some - it was printed in the News."
 Heath was 78 when he made this gift, according to the reverse-side message.
+This identifies him as the engraver and illustrator Louis Alfred Heath (1870-1951).
+In 1906, Heath was employed in the Bangor Daily News Art Department.
+The printed version of the drawing has not yet been identified.
 A typewritten transcription is enclosed with the object.